-Table 13.8. grspw\link\ctrl function declaration
+Table 13.9. grspw_link_ctrl function declaration

-Proto void grspw_link_ctrl(void d, int options, int clkdiv)

-About Read and configure link interface settings, such as clock divisor, link start and error options.

-Param d [IN] pointer
+Proto void grspw_1 div) link_ctrl(void d, int options, int stscfg, int clk- About Read and configu are link interface settings, such as clock divisor, link start and error options.
+Param d [IN] pointer Device identifier. .

-Device identifier.
 Returned from grspw_open.

-Param options [IO] pointer to bit-mask

-If options points to -1, the link options is only read from the I/O registers, otherwise it is updated ac- cording to the value in memory pointed to by options.
-Use LINKOPTS defines for option bit decla- rations.
+Param options [IO] p ointer to bitmask If options points to -1, the link options are only read from the I/O registers, otherwise they are updated according to the value in memory pointed to by options .
+Use LINKOPTS defines for option bit declarations.
+The masks for LZ enabled.
+INKOPTS_DIS_ON are in effect even when the option LINKOPTS_EIRQ is not Bitmask Description (prefixed LINKOPTS) DISABLE Read/Set enable/disable link option.

-Bits s Description

-0 Read/Set enable/disable link option.

-1 Read/Set start link option.

-2 Read/Set enable/disable link auto-start option.

-3 Read/Set disable link on error option.

-9 Read/Set interrupt generation on link error option.

-Return None.